k39ajdM2/FS9/Notes.md

 # **Notes**

 ## To-do:
-1. Edit discussion
-2. Make new SRA submission for BioProject PRJNA693865 adding mock + NTC fastq files and associated metadata.
+1. Make new SRA submission for BioProject PRJNA693865 adding mock + NTC fastq files and associated metadata.
-3. Prepare public version of FS9 repo saving only the relevant code (all old code - save in a separate repo?)
+2. Prepare public version of FS9 repo saving only the relevant code (all old code - save in a separate repo?)

 ## BioProject PRJNA693865 SRA submission modification